Paprikon34/Paprikon34/README.md

 - 🔭 Working on: **My first personal projects to solidify core programming concepts**
 - 🌱 Learning: **Python, C++, Qt framework, and exploring data structures**
-- ⚡ Fun fact: **I'm building my first applications and games at 15, constantly amazed by what code can do!** (I like boobs)
+- ⚡ Fun fact: **I'm building my first applications and games at 15, constantly amazed by what code can do!**
+- (BTW I like boobs)

 ## 🛠️ Technology Arsenal